-Once in a while the Advisor inquires if decisions do not lead to issues.
-He is still responsible for budgeting, but leaves the decision making with the people doing the work.
+Once in a while, the Advisor inquires if decisions do not lead to issues.
+He is still responsible for budgeting but leaves the decision making with the people doing the work.

 The Servant Leader

-This is what real self-organisation looks like:
+This is what real self-management looks like:

-- Development team members are responsible for product quality.
+- Developers are responsible for product quality.

 - The Servant Leader randomly samples if customers are satisfied with the quality.

-- Product Owners are responsible for budgets, profit and loss of their product.
+- Product Owners are responsible for budgets, profit, and loss of their product.

-- He makes sure everyone in the organisation has focus on creating customer-value.
+- He makes sure everyone in the organisation has focus on creating customer value.

-- He focuses on capturing opportunities, solving problems and getting results.
+- He focuses on capturing opportunities, solving problems, and getting results.

-The Servant Leader provides guidance, possibilities and resources for new\unexperienced people to grow as a professional.
+The Servant Leader provides guidance, possibilities, and resources for new\unexperienced people to grow as a professional.